loglux/asuswrt_ssl_updater/README.md

 ## Prerequisites

-### Optware
+### Entware

 To start, you need to implement Optware on your Asus router.
-Optware is a software repository that offers various software programs that can be installed on your router.
+Entware is a software repository that offers various software programs that can be installed on your router.

-Please refer to the following guide for implementing Optware: [https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware]
+Please refer to the following guide for implementing Entware: [https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware]

 ### acme.sh